yanfonseca/mytutorials/README.md

 * .     : Current directory
 * ~     : Home directory // COMO ALTERAR O HOME DIRECTORY?

+## Flags

+* -n : Number of lines.
+* -R : Recursive
+* -F : Print / after all directories and * after runnable programms.
+* -e : Print the end of a file.
+* -f : Columns from a text file
+* -d : Separator - ','` ` ';'` ` ':'

+#### It is possible to combine flags.

 ## Commands

+* man: Commands manual
+ - man comandname: Shows comandname's manual

 * pwd   : *print working directory* - Shows where you are in the filesystem.